astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 This use case shows a pattern for retrieval-augmented generation LLMOps.
 Note that the repository is modularized with functions defining most Airflow tasks being stored in the [`include/tasks` directory](https://github.com/astronomer/use-case-airflow-llm-rag-finance/tree/main/include/tasks).
 The following sections will highlight a couple of relevant code snippets in the `finbuddy_load_news` DAG and the [Streamlit application](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/streamlit/streamlit_app.py) and explain them in more detail.

-#### Data ingestion
+#### `finbuddy_load_news` DAG

-The [`finbuddy_load_news`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_news.py) contains all tasks necessary to automatically and continually ingest new news articles into Weaviate.
+The [`finbuddy_load_news`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_news.py) DAG contains all tasks necessary to automatically and continually ingest new news articles into Weaviate.
 It is scheduled to run everyday at midnight UTC.

 The first task of the DAG will check if the Weaviate instance from the `WEAVIATE_CONN_ID` connection ID contains a schema with the same definition as the schema provided to `class_object_data` parameter.
-For this use case, the schema contains fields for metadata of the news articles such as the `url` or `source`.
+The schema for the news articles contains fields for metadata such as the `url`, `title` or `source`.
 You can find the full schema at [`include/data/schema.json`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/data/schema.json).

 The WeaviateCheckSchemaBranchOperator that is being used is an operator capable of [branching](airflow-branch-operator.md) the DAG into two paths, depending on whether the schema already exists.
 If the schema already exists, the DAG will continue with the `schema_already_exists` task, skipping schema creation.
 If the schema does not exist, the DAG will continue with the `create_schema` task, creating the schema before continuing with the ingestion pipeline.

 ```python
 check_schema = WeaviateCheckSchemaBranchOperator(